Jed York: Soccer investment

-Affiliations
+Rangers F.C.

-As of 2023, York is serving as chairman of the Silicon Valley Leadership Group's board of directors.
+On 30 May 2025, it was announced that 49ers Enterprises had purchased a majority stake in Scottish football club Rangers.

 Personal life

-York and his wife Danielle have two sons.
-The family resides in Los Altos Hills, California.
-York is the son of Denise DeBartolo York and John York.
-York has a younger brother and two younger sisters.
+York and his wife, Danielle, have two sons; the family resides in Los Altos Hills, California.
+York is the son of 49ers chairpeople Denise DeBartolo York and John York, and has two sisters.
+His brother Tony died on December 8, 2018, at age 35.
+York has served as chairman of the Silicon Valley Leadership Group's board of directors since 2023.